Composite decking steps in a garden

 Can you use composite decking for garden steps?

 Yes!
 Composite decking is the perfect alternative to timber for constructing steps.
 Its split, splinter, and slip resistant surface makes it safe and comfortable underfoot, whilst its composition means it’s durable, long lasting, and extremely easy to maintain.
 Overall, it’s an extremely safe, sustainable, and stylish option.
+Ecodek offer a range of decking easy to transform, including large pieces like wide PVC decking.

 How to build composite decking steps